Art templates and dimensions for CD/DVD/USB Flash packaging artwork, disc, and usb logo image:

 The disc image is printed directly to the CD or DVD surface.
 Image should be be square (1x1 aspect ratio height=width).
 The dimensions are listed below.

-The DVD case insert is inserted inside the DVD case.
-When you open the DVD case, it is inserted on the left hand side.
-The disc is placed on the right hand side.
+The one sided panel insert is held in place by clips on the inside of the amaray style case.
+When you open the case, it is inserted on the left hand side.
+The disc or USB flash drive is placed on the right hand side.
 The dimensions are listed below.

 CD Case (jewel case) Back Tray Card Insert